Lita Grey: Life and career

-She later married Henry Aguirre and Arthur Day.
-The 1940 United States Census states that Lita and Arthur lived at 38 East 50th Street in New York City, and that in 1935 she had lived in England.
+She later married Henry Aguirre.
+The 1940 United States census states that Lita and Arthur lived at 38 East 50th Street in New York City, and that in 1935 she had lived in England.
 The census listed her occupation as "singer", and Arthur's as "manager personal".
 Lita and Arthur adopted a baby boy in 1940, whom they named Robert.
 When they split up in 1946, Bobby went to live with his paternal grandmother, and Lita had little contact with him after that.

 She married her fourth husband, Patsy Pizzolongo (aka Pat Longo), on September 22, 1956, in Los Angeles, California.
 They were divorced in June 1966.
+Before that she was married to Arthur Day.

 In the 1970s and 1980s, she worked as a clerk at Robinson's Department Store in Beverly Hills.
 She wrote two autobiographical volumes covering her life with Chaplin.
 My Life with Chaplin (1966) was, by her own admission, largely a work of exaggeration and fabrication.
 She claimed to tell the story as it really was in her second memoir Wife of the Life of the Party (1998).
 She is portrayed by Deborah Moore in the 1992 film Chaplin, but Grey was depicted on screen for less than a minute in the final film.

 Death

-She died of cancer on December 29, 1995, in Los Angeles, aged 87, and was buried in Valhalla Memorial Park Cemetery in North Hollywood, California.
+She died of cancer on December 29, 1995, in Los Angeles, aged 87, and was buried in Valhalla Memorial Park Cemetery.